 Aker BP signed an agreement to acquire 10% interest in the PL167 from Equinor Energy in December 2020.
-The PL167 partnership currently comprises Lundin Norway (40%), Spirit Energy Norway (20%), Equinor Energy (30%), and Aker BP (10%).
-Lundin Norway is the operator of the licence.
+The PL167 partnership then included Lundin Norway (40%), Spirit Energy (20%), Equinor Energy (30%), and Aker BP (10%).

-Lille Prinsen oil and gas discovery location
+Symra oil and gas discovery location

 The discovery was proved by the 16/1-29 S discovery well drilled in the Eocene sandstones of Grid Formation, Palaeocene reservoir rocks of the Heimdal Formation, and the Permian rocks of the Zechstein Group.

 The well also appraised another discovery called Verdandi, which is located above the main discovery.
 Discovered in 2004, Verdandi is estimated to hold recoverable resources between 4Mmboe and 11Mmboe.

 The 16/1-34 S well was drilled to a vertical depth of 2,095m below the seabed, concluding in the Skagerrak Formation of the Late Triassic era while the well 16/1-34 A was drilled to a vertical depth of 1,994m below the seabed, terminating in the basement rock.

-The 16/1-34 S well intercepted a 7m-high oil column in the Heimdal Formation with a 50m reservoir layer of good quality and made oil/water contact at 1,820m below the seabed.
+The 16/1-34 S well intercepted a 7m-high oil column in the Heimdal Formation with a 50m reservoir layer of good-quality and made oil/water contact at 1,820m below the seabed.

-A 66m-high oil column including 46m in dolomite from the Permian Age, with good reservoir quality, was encountered by the appraisal well 16/1-34 A. The well hit about 20m of oil column with poor reservoir quality in the basement rock.
+A 66m-high oil column, including 46m in dolomite from the Permian Age, with good reservoir quality, was encountered by the appraisal well 16/1-34 A. The well hit about 20m of oil column with poor reservoir quality in the basement rock.
 The oil/water contact was detected at 1,932m below the seabed.

-The appraisal well also found 18m of water-filled sandstone of poor reservoir quality in Heimdal Formation in the secondary exploration target.
+The appraisal well also found 18m of water-filled sandstone of poor reservoir quality in the Heimdal Formation in the secondary exploration target.

-Drilled by Deepsea Stavanger, a semi-submersible drilling facility, the wells have been plugged and abandoned.
+Drilled by Deepsea Stavanger, a semisubmersible drilling facility, the wells have been plugged and abandoned.